-The Corporation's Board of Directors (the "Board") believes it is advisable to amend the Corporation's Restated Certificate of Incorporation (the "Certificate") to increase the authorized shares of Common Stock from 500,000,000 to 1,000,000,000 shares and the total authorized shares from 750,000,000 to 1,250,000,000 and to reduce the par value of the Common Stock from \$5 per share to \$1 per share.
+The Corporation's Board of Directors (the "Board") believes it is advisable to amend the Corporation's Restated Certificate of Incorporation (the "Certificate") to increase the authorized shares of Common Stock from 500,000,000 to 1,000,000,000 shares and to reduce the par value of the Common Stock from \$5 per share to \$1 per share and the total authorized shares from 750,000,000 to 1,250,000,000.
 Accordingly, at its meeting held February 3, 1997, the Board adopted a resolution proposing that an amendment (the "Amendment") to the first paragraph of Article Fourth of the Certificate be presented to the shareowners at the Annual Meeting for approval.
-The Amendment would change only the number of authorized shares of Common Stock, the total authorized shares and the par value of the Common Stock.
+Such Amendment would change only the number of authorized shares of Common Stock, the total authorized shares and the par value of the Common Stock.